katharostech/docker-plugin_seaweedfs/doc/ipo.md

 ## Environment

-The LizardFS  Docker plugin implements the [Docker Plugin API](https://docs.docker.com/engine/extend/plugin_api/).
+The SeaweedFS Docker plugin implements the [Docker Plugin API](https://docs.docker.com/engine/extend/plugin_api/).
 The Inputs to the program are requests made by the Docker daemon to the plugin.
-Request such as `Plugin.Activate`, and `VolumeDriver.Create`, will be sent by the Docker daemon to the the unix socket, `/run/docker/plugins/lizardfs.sock`, and the LizardFS Docker plugin will process the request, take the required actions, and respond with an appropriate response.
+Request such as `Plugin.Activate`, and `VolumeDriver.Create`, will be sent by the Docker daemon to the the unix socket, `/run/docker/plugins/$PLUGIN_ID/seaweedfs.sock`, and the SeaweedFS Docker plugin will process the request, take the required actions, and respond with an appropriate response.

 ## Requests